rafaelvalero/covid_forecast/README.md

 # covid_forecast
 Data sources and forecast techniques applied to COVID / Coronavirus.
-In particular in order tome measure / forecast at a geografical level the impact in terms of peope sick and casualties.
+In particular in order tome measure / forecast at a geografical level the impact in terms of people sick and casualties.
+Using time series model such as ARIMA, LSTM or Dynamic Factors models.
+When the peak of SIR model will be reach.By country.
+Survival Analysis for South Korea.

+# Tastk

 # Content